Quantco/glum/docs/contributing.rst

 Releases
 --------------------------------------------------

 - We make package releases infrequently, but usually any time a new non-trivial feature is contributed or a bug is fixed.
 To make a release, just open a PR that updates the change log with the current date.
 Once that PR is approved and merged, you can create a new release on [GitHub](https://github.com/Quantco/glum/releases/new).
 Use the version from the change log as tag and copy the change log entry into the release description.
-New releases on GitHub are automatically deployed to the QuantCo conda channel.

 Install for development
 --------------------------------------------------